aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert Slide with Notes and Comments to Image**
+## **Converting Slides With Notes and Comments to Images**

+Some slides contain notes and comments.

-There are two interfaces [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) and [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions), used to control the rendering of presentation slides to images.
-Both of these interfaces include the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface, which can be used to include notes and comments of a slide in an exporting image.
+Aspose.Slides provides two interfaces— [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) and [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions)—that allow you to control the rendering of presentation slides to images.
+Both interfaces house the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface that allows you to add notes and comments on a slide when you are converting that slide to an image.

+{{% alert title="TIP" color="primary" %}}

-Using this interface, you can also control the position in which notes and comments will be displayed in the image.
+With the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface, you get to specify your preferred position for notes and comments in the resulting image.
-The following example demonstrates the usage of the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface using the [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions) interface.
-An example of ITiffOptions interface usage will be provided below.

-{{% alert title="Note" color="dark" %}}
-When converting slide to an image, the
-[NotesPositions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions/properties/notesposition) property cannot be set to [BottomFull](https://apireference.aspose.com/slides/net/aspose.slides.export/notespositions) to indicate the location of the notes.
-This is since the text of the note can be quite large and it cannot physically fit into the specified image size.

 {{% /alert %}}

+This C# code demonstrates the conversion process for a slide with notes and comments:

 ``` csharp
 using (Presentation pres = new Presentation("PresentationNotesComments.pptx"))